Critical $O(d)$-equivariant biharmonic maps: Introduction

 In \cite{ChangDingYe1992} Chang, Ding, and Ye showed that finite-time blowup was possible for the critical harmonic map heat flow.
 Chang, Ding, and Ye worked with the equivariant ansatz \eqref{EquiAnsatzEq}.
-More precisely, Chang, Ding, and Ye's result says that if $|\psi(0,1)| > \pi$ then the corresponding solution to the critical harmonic map heat flow blows up in finite time.
-Prior to this, Chang and Ding, in \cite{ChangDing91}, show that if $\sup_{r \in [0,1]} |\psi(0,r)| \leq \pi$ then the corresponding local in time classical solution to the critical harmonic map heat flow is in fact global in time.
+More precisely, Chang, Ding, and Ye's result says that if $\psi(0, 0) = 0$ and $|\psi(0,1)| > \pi$ then the corresponding solution to the critical harmonic map heat flow blows up in finite time.
+Prior to this, Chang and Ding, in \cite{ChangDing91}, show that if $\psi(0, 0) = 0$ and $\sup_{r \in [0,1]} |\psi(0,r)| \leq \pi$ then the corresponding local in time classical solution to the critical harmonic map heat flow is in fact global in time.
 Only when $|\psi(0,1)| < \pi$ do we have sub-convergence to a harmonic map, see \cite{KarcherWood84} for further details.
 These proofs rely heavily on the comparison/maximum principle.

-Our main motivation for this study is to try to extend the work in \cite{ChangDing91, ChangDingYe1992} to the higher-order cases.
-The lack of a maximum principle makes this task difficult.
+Our main motivation for this study is to try to extend the work in \cite{ChangDing91,ChangDingYe1992} to the biharmonic case.
+The inapplicability of the maximum principle in the biharmonic case makes this task difficult.
 Looking to the future the following ideas may be useful.
 In \cite{GalPoh02} Galaktionov and Pohozaev use the technique of majorizing operators in order to obtain a comparison principle for the bi-heat equation.
 These ideas may allow us to construct barriers in order to prove global existence in a similar way as in \cite{ChangDing91}.
 However, this will not allow a proof of finite-time blowup using barriers.
 In \cite{PierreSchweyer13} Rapha{\"e}l and Schweyer look at finite-time blowup of the $1$-corotational critical harmonic map heat flow while avoiding the maximum principle.
 Instead they rely on energy methods and modulation theory.

 Recently in \cite{GastelZorn12} Gastel and Zorn studied a fourth-order ODE very similar to our symmetry reduction for the equivariant biharmonic map equation \eqref{BMHFSymRedEq} (with $\pt \psi = 0$).
 Their ODE arises when trying to construct biharmonic maps of cohomonogeneity one between spheres using joins of two harmonic eigenmaps.
 In contrast to this work, they use purely variational methods.
 Their stated reason for this choice being that purely ODE methods would cause difficulties due to their ODE being fourth-order and having ill-posed boundary conditions.
 Although the questions studied in \cite{GastelZorn12} are quite different than the ones studied here, we have found success in using ODE methods to study our similar fourth-order ODE.
 To us, this demonstrates that ODE methods can be useful in exploring such questions.
 It may be of interest in future work to see if a synthesis of the ideas in \cite{GastelZorn12} and here can yield deeper insights.